Penalised spline estimation of covariate-specific time-dependent ROC curves: Simulation Study

 and

 To approximate the one- and two-dimensional smooth functions involved in the model for the conditional hazard function, $\lambda\left(t \mid y, x\right)$, we use cubic regression splines and their tensor products with marginal bases of dimension $J = J_1 = J_2 = 8$ and second-order penalties.
 For the model for the biomarker $Y$, we also use cubic regression splines and a second-order penalty but with $J = 13$ basis functions.
 The difference in the $J$ values between the two models is solely due to computational reasons.
 In all cases, REML is used to select the smoothing parameters.
-Note that, for all scenarios, the models considered are more complex than would be strictly necessary based on the data-generating mechanisms.
-Our aim is not to promote overly complex specifications, particularly for the conditional hazard function, but rather to evaluate our approach in \textit{a priori} unfavourable conditions.
-Additionally, we evaluate the double penalty approach for model building/selection, as described in \cite{Marra11} and applied to hazard regression by \cite{Girondo2013}.
+Note that, for all scenarios, the models considered, particularly those for the conditional hazard function, are more complex than would be strictly necessary based on the data-generating mechanisms.
+Our aim is not to promote overly complex specifications, but rather to evaluate our approach in \textit{a priori} unfavourable conditions.
+Additionally, we evaluate the double penalty approach for model building and selection, as described in \cite{Marra11} and applied to hazard regression by \cite{Girondo2013}.
 This approach--used for both the model for the conditional hazard function and the location-scale model for the biomarker--penalises the otherwise unpenalised part of each smooth term and allows specific smooth functions to be entirely excluded from the model (i.e., estimated as zero) if deemed unnecessary \cite[for details, see][]{Marra11, Girondo2013}.
 Regarding the data augmentation strategy associated with the piecewise exponential approach, we consider the observed uncensored times as the break points for the follow-up period (see \eqref{break_points}).

 For the proposal by \cite{xiao08}, the proportional hazards model includes linear effects for both the covariate and the biomarker and a linear model is assumed for the biomarker.
 Finally, for the smoothed nonparametric estimator by \cite{MX16}, all bandwidths are selected using the least-squares cross-validation method proposed by~\cite{Li13} and a Gaussian kernel is employed.